urho3d/SLikeNet/.github/CONTRIBUTING.md

 In short
 --------

-- By signing this agreement, you grant SLikeSoft UG (haftungsbeschänkt) a perpetual, non-exclusive, worldwide, no-charge, royalty-free license to use your contribution to be incorporated in our product(s).
+- By signing this agreement, you grant SLikeSoft™ UG (haftungsbeschänkt) a perpetual, non-exclusive, worldwide, no-charge, royalty-free license to use your contribution to be incorporated in our product(s).
 - You declare that you are legally entitled to grant us such license.
 - This agreement is valid until revoked for this and all following contributions.
 - Revoking the agreement for previous contributions is possible in certain cases (please see details below).